-- 4.1.
-The Cabinet may meet in public or in private, subject to legal requirements and the Access to Information Procedure Rules set out at Part 4A in this Constitution. - 4.2.
-Attendance by other Councillors and the public shall be in accordance with the Access to Information Procedure Rules set out at Part 4A in this Constitution, by invitation under Rule 4.3 of this Part 4B, or as set out Rule 7 of this Part 4B. - 4.3.
+- 1.1.4.1.
+The Cabinet may meet in public or in private, subject to legal requirements and the Access to Information Procedure Rules set out at Part 4A in this Constitution. - 1.2.1.1.
+The Leader will chair meetings of the Cabinet or in their absence, the Deputy Leader will preside.
+Where both the Leader and Deputy Leader are absent, the Members present, may appoint one Member of the Cabinet to preside. - 4.4.4.3.
 The Cabinet may invite any person considered appropriate to its meetings to discuss matters of mutual interest or concern or to advise.
 Such persons may only be given access to Confidential and/or Exempt Information on terms to be decided by the Monitoring Officer so as to ensure that the Access to Information Procedure Rules are observed.

-5. Quorum at Cabinet Meetings
+2.5.
+Quorum at meetings of the Cabinet Meetings

-The quorum for meetings of the Cabinet is as set out in the Meeting Procedure Rules at Part 4D of this Constitution.
+The quorum for meetings of the Cabinet is as set out in the Council-Meeting Procedure Rules at Part 4D of this Constitution.

-6. Decision Making Process
+3.6.
+Taking of decisions by the Cabinet Decision Making Process

-- 6.1.
-Cabinet decisions, including those taken under delegated powers, shall not take effect until they have been recorded in writing, as required under the Access to Information Procedure Rules set out at Part 4A in this Constitution, - 6.2.
-Cabinet decisions shall not be implemented where the right of Call-In has been exercised until that Call-In process has been concluded, unless the urgency procedure set out at Rule 14 of Part 4C of this Constitution applies. - 6.3.
-Records of Cabinet decisions must be confirmed at the next meeting.
+6.1.
+Cabinet decisions, including those taken under delegated powers, shall not take effect until they have been recorded in writing, as required under the Access to Information Procedure Rules set out at Part 4A in this Constitution,

-6.4.
+- 6.2.
+Cabinet decisions and shall not be implemented where the right of Call-Inhas been exercised until thate Call-In process has been concluded, unless the urgency procedure set out at Rule 14 of Part 4C of this Constitution applies. - 6.3.
+Records of Cabinet decisions must be confirmed at the next meeting. - 3.1.
 In taking decisions, the Cabinet must satisfy itself that it has before it adequate and appropriate advice from its service, legal and financial advisers who shall be present at any meeting where a decision is being taken and that advice is taken into consideration in determining the matter.
 Where there is any doubt about whether the Cabinet has the legal power to make the decision or an issue of probity arises then advice must be obtained from the Monitoring Officer and the Section 151 Officer.